 - > Cameras, iPads, iPods, laptops, MP3 players, netbooks, etc. are not to be brought to school.
 There may be exceptions for High School Students.
-Grace Academy does not take responsibility for any damage that may occur with electronic devices brought to school. - > Cell phones are not to be used by students during school hours while on campus.
+Grace Academy does not take responsibility for any damage that may occur with electronic devices brought to school. - > Cell phones are not allowed on school property during school hours while on campus.
 Violation of this policy will result in the cell phones being kept for the student in the office and returned at the end of the day.